 Industrial Production in Austria averaged 3.26 percent from 1997 until 2022, reaching an all time high of 34.40 percent in April of 2021 and a record low of -21.40 percent in April of 2020.
 This page provides the latest reported value for - Austria Industrial Production - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Austria Industrial Production - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

-Industrial Production in Austria is expected to be 2.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in Austria to stand at 2.20 in 12 months time.
-In the long-term, the Austria Industrial Production is projected to trend around 1.50 percent in 2022 and 2.80 percent in 2023, according to our econometric models.
+Industrial Production in Austria is expected to be 1.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Austria Industrial Production is projected to trend around 1.50 percent in 2023 and 2.80 percent in 2024, according to our econometric models.